 Symbiotic microorganisms prevail in huge varieties of insect species, supporting insect adaptation to diverse habitats based mainly on nutritious interactions.
 Wolbachia are the most prevalent endosymbiotic bacteria in invertebrates and are estimated to be infecting more than 60% of insect species.
 Wolbachia are transmitted vertically through host eggs and manipulate their hosts in a variety of ways: cytoplasmic incompatibility (CI), male killing, male-to-female transformation, and parthenogenesis.
 In particular, CI is the most prominent phenomenon induced by a variety of Wolbachia strains, causing embryonic lethality when infected males mate with uninfected females.
 Another fascinating feature of Wolbachia bacteria is their ability to induce positive-stranded RNA virus resistance in insect host cells.
 Aedes mosquitoes infected with Wolbachia, especially when introduced from other insects, have extremely lower levels of viruses after feeding on blood containing Zika, dengue, or yellow fever viruses and resultantly become incompetent to transmit them to mammalian hosts.
 Recently, promising practical approaches using Wolbachia have emerged to control Aedes populations in current or potential risk areas of dengue or Zika.
 Two distinct strategies have been adopted on the basis of the separate features implemented on Aedes mosquitoes by Wolbachia infection: male sterility by CI and virus blocking.
 Field releases of Wolbachia-infected male mosquitoes are expected to effectively reduce population size via CI.
 Wolbachia-infected females otherwise replace the current natural population with a virus-incompetent population after generations.
 Our research is now focusing on revealing molecular bases of the Wolbachia-host interactions and, concomitantly, the effect of Wolbachia on insect evolution and ecology.
-Our histochemical and biochemical analyses have revealed that Wolbachia associate closely with Dengue virus genomic RNAs and hamper amplification of Dengue single-round infectious particles, which indicate that replication of viruses can be prohibited by Wolbachia.
-The maternal ribonucleoprotein complexes associated with Wolbachia in host female germline cells accumulated at the Dengue virus replication machinery, supporting the hypothesis that the Wolbachia-ribonucleoprotein interaction is also the causal element of the RNA virus blocking by Wolbachia.
+We have previously discovered that Wolbachia targets the RNA-protein complex processing body (P-body) in Drosophila female germline cells and controls the translation of host RNAs.
+We discovered that the same mechanism might be working against virus RNAs and thereby suppress virus replication.
+P-body proteins were recruited to virus replication sites and supported virus amplification.
+The Wolbachia factor Toxic manipulator of oogenesis (TomO) controlling the P-body proteins and the Wolbachia effector protein TomO are the common factors underpinning diverse Wolbachia-mediated phenomena by targeting different types of RNA.